opencog/atomspace/README.md

 all these various needs in an integrated way.
 It is likely to change, as the various current short-comings, design flaws, performance and scalability issues are corrected.

+Active researchers and theoreticians are invited to join!
+The current codebase is *finally* clean and well-organized enough that a large number of possibilities have opened up, offering many different and exciting directions to pursue.
+The system is clean and flexible, and ready to move up to the next level.

 ### Atoms and Values
 Currently, one of the primary conceptual and performance splits